-Not too long after he wrote to friends over recent troubles with members of clergy, Galileo decided to pay a visit to Rome in an effort to clear up his standing.
-Piero Guicciardini (the Tuscan Ambassador in Rome) hears about this and worried about the Dominican reprisal if Galileo were to open his mouth and blurt out something that would offend them.
+Not too long after he wrote to friends over recent troubles with members of clergy, Galileo decided to pay a visit to Rome in an effort to clear up his standing, which arose from his public rebuttals of people's stances on scientific ideals.
+Piero Guicciardini (the Tuscan Ambassador in Rome) heard about this and worried about the Dominican reprisal if Galileo were to open his mouth and blurt out something that would offend them.
 And of course Galileo did indeed talk.
 Various people even commented in it.
-On January 20, 1616, Antonio Querengo (a priest and…you guessed it, a friend of Galileo) wrote to cardinal d’Este about Galileo’s unrelenting pursuit of countering peoples rebuttals.
-Then on March 4, 1616, Guicciardini again voiced his concern over Galileo’s actions and the danger he put himself in (101-3).
+On January 20, 1616, Antonio Querengo (a priest and as you will see is a running theme here, a friend of Galileo) wrote to cardinal d’Este about Galileo’s unrelenting pursuit of countering peoples rebuttals.
+Then on March 4, 1616, Guicciardini again voiced his concern over Galileo’s actions and the danger he put himself in (Brodwick 101-3).

 Galileo did have good friends watching out for him, and another one of them wrote to him on February 28.
-Giovanni Ciampoli wrote to him about a talk he had with Barberini, the future Pope Urban VII.
+Giovanni Ciampoli disclosed a talk he had with Barberini, the future Pope Urban VII.
 In that conversation, Barberini perhaps tips his hand as to what the Church is feeling when he states that Copernican ideas should be kept low and just stick to its mathematics rather than its philosophical points.
 That way, no one in a religious position of authority would get riled up as easily and the peace could be maintained.
-Just three weeks later, Ciampoli again writes to Galileo about a talk he had with Archbishop Dim about Coperincanism where he made it clear that as long as Galileo doesn’t start mixing it with religion then he should be okay.
-This discussion was prompted because a recent book attempting the two was being submitted to the Papal Office for potential judgment with the higher Court (91-2).
+At the time philosophy was more akin to physics in its standing with academia and mathematics was more of a tool as to how things appeared, as per the ancient Greek traditions.
+Galileo was ahead of his time in trying to tie the two fields together but it wasn't right for the moment.
+Just three weeks after the Barberini tip, Ciampoli again writes to Galileo about a talk he had with Archbishop Dim about Coperincanism where he made it clear that as long as Galileo doesn’t start mixing it with religion then he should be okay.
+This discussion was prompted because a recent book attempting to bridge the two was being submitted to the Papal Office for potential judgment with the higher Court (Brodwick 91-2, Consolmagno 183-6).

 That letter was correct in its interpretation of the changing climate in Rome.
 On February 24, 1616, the Holy Office proclaimed that heliocentrism as a philosophy was ridiculous as it contradicted scripture.
 After that date, the shutdown began in terms of censorship of said material though none was strictly forbidden.
 Galileo was finally asked (though some say compelled) not to publish anymore defenses for the Copernican Theory.
 Thus began a period of public silence but certainly not the end of his research, which continued on.
 For example, he felt that tides were a result of the Earth’s motion rather than the moon interacting with us.
 He brought this idea to Archduke Tempold as a backdoor excuse to ask him what was really on the mind: to see if he could talk of the Copernican Theory as a hypothesis rather than as a fact.
 Yes, this was Galileo pushing the issue but the Archduke felt it was fine.
 Galileo even got Barberini to state that it was a request and not technically a ban on the subject.
 That would prove interesting in 1632 (Taylor 98, 100, Brodrick 104-8).

 Er – sort oh.
-You see, Galileo had to be careful because Grassi had Jesuit support.
+You see, Galileo had to be careful because Grassi had Jesuit support, and any ties to clergy could put Galileo in an unwanted spotlight.
 Also, 1621 would see Pope Paul IV (another friend of Galileo) die and be succeeded by Gregory XV, who also has Jesuit connections.
-Furthermore, Cosino II died and was replaced by Ferdinand II, who was truly led by the Grand Duchess.
+Furthermore, Cosino II, the Grand Duke of the Florence family, died and was replaced by Ferdinand II, who was truly led by the Grand Duchess.
 And she was a big supporter of religion.
 Therefore, Galileo didn’t write the book as a direct response to Grassi, seeing as the climate was in flux around him.
 But he did get not lose all allies, for Gregory XV died not too long after becoming Pope and was replaced by Maffeo Barberni, the future Pope Urban VIII.
 He was an admirer of the arts and the sciences and also a friend of Galileo and on top of that wanted to revoke the Decree of 1616 that he had commentated on for Galileo’s sake.
 He reaffirms that Copernicanism isn’t a heresy but more of an unknown idea, an uncertainty, and so can be talked about so long as scripture isn’t superseded by said talk (Taylor 104-105, Brodrick 118).

 In Il Saggiatere, Galileo wastes no time in trying to gain as many new friends as possible.
-He therefore dedicates the book to the 48.
-Besides that, little tidbit, the rest of the book is just a collection of his material that he has complied since his last book.
+He therefore dedicates the book to the 48 higher members of the Court.
+Besides that little tidbit, the rest of the book is just a collection of his material that he has complied since his last book.
 And the Copernican theory?
-Galileo writes that since it isn’t true, he must find for another, allowing him to still sneak in evidence every now and then.
+Galileo writes that since it isn’t true, he must search for another, allowing him to still sneak in evidence every now and then.
 He did rebuke Grassi but it came at the price of alienating Jesuits for the books use of biblical history in a scientific work.
 Because of that, the general of the Jesuits orders his followers to do as much to support Aristotelian ideals as possible Thus, Galileo now had Dominicans and Jesuits against him after those few years had gone by (Taylor 105-106, 108; Pannekock 230).

 But did Galileo stop there?
 No way.
 He wanted the 48 to support the Copernican theory and by April 1624 he was healed enough to travel to Rome.
 However, the 48 have no intention of revoking the 1616 Decree.
 Galileo tried to use his connections with the cardinals but to no avail, the 48 didn’t budge.
 Knowing when to quit for once, Galileo went home and manages to not upset the 48.
 In fact, when Il Saggiatere was reported to the Inquisition, the 48’s influence helped prevent any repercussions from it.
 Again and again it seems like Galileo was able to avoid trouble.
 If only he had known when to be quiet, but instead he would spend the next 6 years working on what would ultimately be his doom: The Dialogues Concerning the Two Principal Systems of the World (Taylor 109-10).

 Written from 1625 to 1629, Dialogues was meant to compare and contrast the Ptolemaic and Copernican systems.
 It was in the form of 4 main dialogues: Earth motion, Ptolemaic and Copernican theories, and finally the tides.
 You could almost call it the anthology of the best work of his life, for it utterly destroys the Ptolemaic system forever and leaves the Copernican theory as supreme.
-To get around this, Galileo tried to express the ideas as beliefs and not truths (112).
+To get around this in what was perceived as a clever diversion, Galileo tried to express the ideas as beliefs and not truths (112).